BartoszCichecki/LenovoLegionToolkit/README.md

 If you end up in a situation where your GPU is not stable and you can't boot into Windows, there are two things you can do:

-1. Go into BIOS and try to find and option similar to "Enabled GPU Overclocking" and disable it.
+1. Go into BIOS and try to find and option similar to "Enabled GPU Overclocking" and disable it, start Windows, and toggle the BIOS option again to Enabled.
 2. Start Windows in Safe Mode, and delete `gpuoc.json` file under LLT settings, which are located in `"%LOCALAPPDATA%\LenovoLegionToolkit`.

 ## How to collect logs?